Bapt-Tech/Bapt-Tech/README.md

 - 👋 Hi, I’m @Bapt-Tech
-- 🐍 I'm a junior developper in Python
+- 🐍 I'm a junior developper in Python, HTML, CSS and also LUA
-- 👀 I’m interested in front/back developpement (in Python)
+- 👀 I’m interested in front/back developpement
-- 🌱 I’m currently learning C# and .NET
+- 🌱 I’m currently learning C# and .NET Framework
-- 💞️ I’m looking to collaborate on Python
+- 💞️ I’m looking to collaborate on some projects that need LUA and C++
 - 📫 Reach me by GitHub !